ibm-cloud-docs/cloud-databases/howto-sat-loc-aws.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

-Follow these steps to set up IBM Cloud™ Databases (ICD) enabled by IBM Cloud Satellite in an on-premises location.
+Follow these steps to set up {{site.data.keyword.databases-for}} enabled by IBM Cloud Satellite in an on-premises location.

-## Prepare a Satellite location for IBM Cloud™ Databases
+## Prepare a Satellite location for {{site.data.keyword.databases-for}}
 {: #prepare-satellite-location}
 {: step}

-Prepare your Satellite location before deploying the ICD enabled by IBM Cloud Satellite service.
+Prepare your Satellite location before deploying the {{site.data.keyword.databases-for}} enabled by IBM Cloud Satellite service.

 ### Attach extra hosts to the Satellite location
 {: #attach-additional-hosts}